How To Blend Fictitious History When Writing Medieval Fantasy

 Fiction Maps

-Outline the distinct geographical details in each location and start your world building.
+Outline the distinct geographical details in each location and start your world-building.
+Think about what sets one place apart from other regions.

-Perhaps you could add a river that flows through a town or a castle that towers above the villages below.
+Perhaps you could add a river that flows through a town, or a castle that towers above the villages below.

 Let your knowledge of the period guide your imagination.